Diamond Prices Chart to Calculate Value & Worth

 Fluorescence

 Fluorescence, visible under UV light, affects a diamond's value.
-While strong fluorescence in colorless diamonds may reduce value, blue fluorescence can enhance lower color grades, making it a budget-friendly choice for H to J grade diamonds.
+While strong fluorescence in colorless diamonds may reduce the value, blue fluorescence can enhance lower color grades, making it a budget-friendly choice for H to J-grade diamonds.

 By understanding these factors, buyers can make more informed choices and secure the best value for their diamond purchase.